Case Study:

 months [Spring 2023)

 In fitting with METI's mission to promote trade and tourism to Japan, half of the application is dedicated to a 'Discover Japan' section, where users can learn more about Osaka, the surrounding Kansai region, and all of the prefectures of Japan.
-User can choose between exploring Japan by the top tourist destinations, or regionally by prefecture.
+Users can choose between exploring Japan by the top tourist destinations, or regionally by prefecture.
 Hyperlapse photography that captures the beauty of the country inspires users to explore places they may have otherwise overlooked in tourist guides.
 Part of our business model concept was to have local governments sponsor their section with additional editorial-style promotional content (as shown in the Fukushima and Mount Fuji sections) to promote tourism.
 Exhibiting countries could also pay to sponsor additional editorial content about their nation (as shown in the Czech Republic example).
 With this concept, we proposed that the digital presence for the expo could be a profit center as opposed to a cost center.

 The prototypes for both mobile and desktop were designed and built out in both English and Japanese, and feature original, realistic editorial content.
 It was a pleasure to be able to leverage my cultural and linguistic fluency in Japanese on this project, along with helping promote a city and country that I still call home.